picotech/picosdk-python-wrappers/README.md

 Welcome to the PicoSDK for Python.
 It allows you to control PicoScope devices in your own Python programs.

-To use this code you will need to install the PicoSDK C libraries, please visit https://www.picotech.com/downloads to do this.
+To use this code you will need to install the PicoSDK C libraries.
+Please visit https://www.picotech.com/downloads to do this.

+macOS users may find this forum post helpful for installing the C libraries: https://www.picotech.com/support/topic22221.html

 ## Compatibility